- Chart

 Market Risk

-SRLN can be suitable for both long-term investors seeking income and active traders who can capitalize on short-term market movements.
+SRLN may be suitable for both long-term investors seeking income and active traders who adjust their portfolio based on interest rate outlooks.

 Summary